paul-mueser/music-bot/README.md

 ### [](#musicControl)Music Control

 - ghostbusters - plays the ghostbusters theme on repeat
+- ketchup - plays the ketchup song on repeat
+- lillifee - plays the lillifee song on repeat
 - pause - pauses the music
 - play {song} - plays a song
 - queue - shows the current queue